In this explainer, we will learn how to use the matrix multiplication to determine the square and cube of a square matrix.

 The matrix has order , which means that will also have this order.
 Therefore, we expect to find a matrix of the form where the entries are to be calculated.
 We will complete the matrix multiplication in full, illustrating every step completely.

-Given that taking the power of a matrix involves repeating matrix multiplication, we could reasonably expect that the algebraic rules of matrix multiplication would to some extent influence the matrix exponentiation in a similar way.
-Even though this is obvious to an extent, it is upsettingly easy to turn to the rules of conventional algebra when completing questions involving matrices, under the assumption that they will still hold.
+Given that taking the power of a matrix involves repeating matrix multiplication, we could reasonably expect that the algebraic rules of matrix multiplication would, to some extent, influence the rules of matrix exponentiation in a similar way.
+Even though this is obvious to an extent, it is dangerous to turn to the rules of conventional algebra when completing questions involving matrices under the assumption that they will still hold.
 In the following example, we will treat each statement individually and will present the relevant properties of matrix multiplication in tandem, explaining why the given statements do or do not hold as a result.

-Example 5: Properties of Raising Matrices to a Power
+Example 5: Verifying Properties of Powers of Matrices

 Which of the following statements is true for all matrices and ?

 - Matrix multiplication is associative, which means that .
 We could continue this role to obtain results such as , and so forth.
 In the given equation, the left-hand side is , which by definition can be written as .
 Given the associativity property of matrix multiplication, we can write that and hence confirm that the given statement is true.